ilyapetruhnov/ucdp-org-violence/README.md

 ## Project overview
 This project is analyzing the organized violence data collected by Department of Peace and Conflict Research of Uppsala University.
 The project entails end-to-end orchestrated data pipeline.
 The conflict data is obtained in batches from the [UCDP API](https://ucdp.uu.se/apidocs/) and saved to Google Cloud Storage in parquet format.
-Afterwards, the data is processed in pyspark and pushed to BigQuery table which acts as a data source for the Looker dashboard.
+Afterwards, the data is processed in pyspark by Dataproc cluster and pushed to BigQuery table which acts as a data source for the Looker dashboard.
 Follow the steps mentioned under `How to run it` to reproduce it.

 ## What is UCDP?